GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 distance](#load-in-distance-threshold) load lazily.
 All images above the viewport, regardless of whether they're immediately visible, load normally.

-### What if I'm already using a third-party library or a script to lazy load images or iframes?
+### What if I'm already using a third-party library or a script to lazy-load images or iframes?

-The `loading` attribute should not affect code that currently lazy loads your assets in any way, but there are a few important things to consider:
+The `loading` attribute should not affect code that currently lazy-loads your assets in any way, but there are a few important things to consider:

-1. If your custom lazy loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the [load-in distance threshold](#load-in-distance-threshold)— they are still deferred and load based on normal browser behavior.
+1. If your custom lazy-loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the [load-in distance threshold](#load-in-distance-threshold)— they are still deferred and load based on normal browser behavior.
-2. If your custom lazy loader uses a shorter distance to determine when to load a particular image or iframe than the browser, then the behavior would conform to your custom settings.
+2. If your custom lazy-loader uses a shorter distance to determine when to load a particular image or iframe than the browser, then the behavior would conform to your custom settings.

 One of the important reasons to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not yet support the attribute.

-### Do other browsers support native lazy loading?
+### Do other browsers support native lazy-loading?

 The `loading` attribute can be treated as a progressive enhancement.
-Browsers that support it can lazy load images and iframes.
+Browsers that support it can lazy-load images and iframes.
 Those that don't yet can load images just like they would today.
 In terms of cross-browser support, `loading` should be supported in Chrome 76 and any Chromium 76-based browsers.
 There is also [an open implementation bug for Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1542784).